-Description Target Date Brother Benno's serves the poor and neediest in North County San Diego, including Carlsbad residents.
+Description Target Date Estimate the number and type of families that will benefit from the proposed activities Brother Benno's serves the poor and neediest in North County San Diego, including Carlsbad residents.
 The agency operates two shelters for women, a twelve-step residential recovery program-for men, a hot meal and emergency food distribution program for the working poor.
-6/30/2022 Estimate the number 45 individuals and type of families that will benefit from the proposed activities Location Description 3260 Production Avenue Oceanside, CA 92058 Planned Activities The proposed program will rental and utility assistance as well as motel vouchers and bus passes.
-5 Project Name City of Carlsbad, Carlsbad Housing Fund Target Area Citywide benefit Goals Supported Increase and preserve affordable housing Needs Addressed Affordable Housing Funding CDBG: \$337,675 Description The City of Carlsbad has established a Housing Fund for the purpose of developing affordable housing for lower -income households and/or purchasing affordable housing units for lower income families.
-The activities will include the purchase of existing affordable units as they become available in existing developments and other property acquisition for low income affordable housing purposes, including housing for the homeless (such as acquisition of vacant land or underutilized land for new development, existing rental units with rehabilitation efforts, market rate condominiums to be resold to low income households, and/or partnerships with an affordable housing development).
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities To be determined.
-The city anticipates the purchase of affordable units and potentially assisting additional.
+6/30/2023 10 individuals Location Description 3260 Production Avenue Oceanside, CA 92058 Planned Activities The proposed program will assist direct program costs and case management services 5 Project Name City of Carlsbad, Carlsbad Housing Fund Target Area Citywide benefit Goals Supported Increase and preserve affordable housing Needs Addressed Affordable Housing Funding CDBG: \$302,651 Description The City of Carlsbad has established a Housing Fund for the purpose of developing affordable housing for lower -income households and/or purchasing affordable housing units for lower income families.
+The activities will include the purchase of existing affordable units as they become available in existing developments and other property acquisition for low income affordable housing purposes, including housing for the homeless (such as acquisition of vacant land or underutilized land for new development, existing rental units with rehabilitation efforts, market rate condominiums to be resold to low income households, and/or partnerships with an affordable housing developer for property acquisition for low income affordable housing development).
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities Households to be determined based on the housing activity described above.

 Location Description Carlsbad, Citywide

 Planned Activities Utilize funds to acquire existing affordable units such as vacant land or underutilized land for new development, existing rental units with rehabilitation efforts, market rate condominiums to be resold to low income households, and/or partnerships with an affordable housing developer for property acquisition for low income affordable housing development).

 6 Project Name Program Administration

 Target Area Citywide benefit

 Goals Supported Increase and preserve affordable housing Prevent and reduce homelessness.
 Supportive Services for LMI and Special Needs Improve Facilities Provide Fair Housing

 Needs Addressed Planning and Administration

-Funding CDBG: \$57,411
+Funding CDBG: \$82,430

 Description The Housing Services Division is responsible for administering the city's CDBG funded programs.

-Target Date 6/30/2022
+Target Date 6/30/2023

 Estimate the number and type of families that will benefit from the proposed activities citywide

 Location Description citywide

 Planned Activities admin, planning, record keeping, monitoring, financial tracking

 7 Project Name Legal Aid Society of San Diego

 Target Area Citywide benefit

 Goals Supported Provide Fair Housing

 Needs Addressed Fair Housing

-Funding CDBG: \$46,488
+Funding CDBG: \$23,000